x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 - MET150
 - MOE150
 ms.assetid: c137e46e-c05d-4bdc-b968-67fe5ae68765
-description: "The Best Practices Analyzer is no longer available"
+description: "The Best Practices Analyzer for Exchange Server is no longer available"
 ---

-The Best Practices Analyzer is deprecated and should not be used.
+The Best Practices Analyzer for Exchange Server is deprecated and should not be used.
 The tool is no longer available for download and there is no replacement available.